Bhulua Kingdom: Mughal rule

-During the reign of Mughal emperor Jahangir, the Subahdar of Bengal Islam Khan I sent a force to takeover the kingdom, which was now under Ananta Manikya, another son of Lakshmana Manikya.
+During the reign of Mughal emperor Jahangir, the Subahdar of Bengal Islam Khan I sent a force to take over the kingdom, which was now under Ananta Manikya, another son of Lakshmana Manikya.
 The expedition consisted of the forces of Mirza Nuruddin, Mirza Isfandiyar, Haji Shamsuddin Baghdadi, Khwaja Asl, Adil Beg and Mirza Beg, in addition to 500 members of the Subahdar's cavalry.
 Khan appointed Shaykh Abdul Wahid as the main commander of the entire expedition, which in total was made up 50 elephants, 3000 matchlockers and 4000 cavalry.
 Ananta Manikya set up defences around Bhulua with the Magh Raja's assistance, before proceeding forward to the Dakatia banks where he built a fort.
 The Mughals reached the fort in a few days, and a battle commenced resulting in a number of deaths on both sides.
 Manikya's forces also planned a surprise attack at night.
 The chief minister of Bhulua, Mirza Yusuf Barlas, surrendered to the Mughal forces and was rewarded by Abdul Wahid as a mansabdar of 500 soldiers and 300 horses.
 After losing Barlas however, Manikya did not surrender and rather retreated to Bhulua at midnight to strengthen the fort there.
 News of the retreat reached the Mughals two pahars later, and so they began following Manikya's forces.
 Having no time to defend themselves, Manikya retreated further to seek refuge with King Min Razagyi of Arakan but was defeated at the banks of the Feni River.
 The Mughals seized all of Manikya's elephants, and Abdul Wahid successfully took control of Bhulua.
 Bhulua was subsequently added the Mughal sarkar of Sonargaon.

 The Bishwambhar Sur dynasty were ultimately reduced to feudal landowners under Mughal vassalage.
 In the early seventeenth century, Yashodhar Manikya of Tripura led a raid against the Bhulua kings, which ultimately resulted in a heavy defeat.
 In 1661, Dutch sailors shipwrecked at Bhulua were cared for by the rulers of Bhulua.
 A Mughal document from 1782 mentions Raja Kirti Narayan as the Zamindar of Bhulua and Bijay Narayan as the Zamindar of Kudwah-Bhulua.
 Six years later, a part of the Bhulua estate was sold to Ganga Govinda Singh, the zamindar of Paikpara.
 In 1833, the entire estate was sold due to arrears and later purchased by Dwarkanath Tagore who eventually sold it to Rani Katyayani of Paikpara.
 In the twentieth century, John Webster mentioned that there were people in Srirampur that kept the name "Sur", denoting a relation to the erstwhile Bishwambhar Sur dynasty.